willhowes/CV/README.md

 Working as a client-facing property lawyer, I have proven myself to be an excellent and efficient communicator.

 - My working day would involve regularly being on the phone, emailing and meeting face-to-face with clients, estate agents and other parties.
-Having clear and effective commumication, I was able to ensure making sure everyone that relevant parties were kept informed on the progress of a transaction and what the next steps would be.
+Having clear and effective communication, I was able to ensure making sure everyone that relevant parties were kept informed on the progress of a transaction and what the next steps would be.
 - Clients would be given feedback forms at the end of a transaction and my communication skills were often highly praised.
 - Colleagues who had referred to me long-standing clients, sometimes with very high expectations, would feedback to me how highly those clients thought of me.